iThoughtsX Redux!

 About Me:

-Contact me by email: sryan at smartblackbox dot com
+Contact me by email: simon dot ryan at gmail.com

 How I'm using AI to help me write this:

 For the LLMs I'm using only local models.
 These models change on a weekly basis.
-Currently I'm using Qwen3 as the architect and devstral as the code editor.
+Currently I'm using mostly MiMo-V2.5-Pro and GLM-5.1 but I’m also using Qwen-3.6-27B as a general all round workhorse

 The best prompting technique seems to be to ask it for 3 options on how to do something, then I pick the one I'm happy with and tell it to "go ahead and code option N", then when it is done, I 'git diff' or use vim to view the changes.